1Vipul-Sharma/21DaysChallenge/readme.md

 - **Afternoon/Evening:**
   💻 Work on the e-commerce app (feature-by-feature)
 - **Night:**
-  ✍️ Write a short note of what I learned that day in the `daily-log/` folder
+  ✍️ Write a short note of what I learned that day

 ---